 Our submissions form asks for your name, email address, cover letter, story title, and story.
 Your cover letter should contain the length of your story, your publishing history, and any other relevant information (e.g, if you send us a hard sf story about black hole clusters and your doctoral dissertation was on black hole clusters, mention that).

-All stories should be in standard manuscript format and can be submitted in either .RTF or .DOC format.
+All stories should more or less be in standard manuscript format and can be submitted in either .RTF or .DOC format.
 Use our Contact Us form for all fiction-related inquiries, or if you have any trouble using our online submission system.
 After you have submitted your story, a tracking number will be displayed and an automated email confirmation containing this information will be sent to you.
 If you have not received this use our Contact Us form to let us know.
 Your tracking number will allow you to monitor the status of your submission through our website, so please make note of it.

 Guidelines for Original Fiction